atolmachev/swd-interpreter/README.md

 # swd-interpreter
-Parser and interpreter of a simple mathcad-like language
+In this task you develop a small parser and interpreter of a simple mathcad-like language Based on existing codebase you will:

-1. (Done) Support parsing and evaluation of simple arithmetic expressions:
+1. (Done) Support parsing and evaluation of simple arithmetic expressions
 --------------------------------------------------------------------------

        (2 + 1) + (12)